AnonymouX47/term-image/docs/source/library/tutorial.rst

 If the file is stored on your local filesystem::

-   from term_img.image import TermImage
+   from term_image.image import TermImage

    image = TermImage.from_file("python.png")

 You can also use a URL if you don't have the file stored locally::

-   from term_img.image import TermImage
+   from term_image.image import TermImage

    image = TermImage.from_url("https://raw.githubusercontent.com/AnonymouX47/term-image/docs/source/resources/python.png")

 The library can also be used with PIL images::

    from PIL import Image
-   from term_img.image import TermImage
+   from term_image.image import TermImage

    img = Image.open("python.png")
    image = TermImage(img)